 Electric Vehicles And Optimal Charging Levels

-For daily use, most EV manufacturers recommend charging to a maximum of 80% to 90% to preserve battery health and longevity.
-Consistently charging to 100% can accelerate the degradation of lithium-ion battery cells over time; particularly in NMC chemistry batteries.
+For daily use, some EV manufacturers recommend charging to a maximum of 80% to 90% to preserve battery health and longevity.
+Consistently charging to 100% can accelerate the degradation of certain lithium-ion battery cells over time; particularly in NMC chemistry batteries.
+It doesn’t appear to be such an issue where LFP (Lithium-Iron Phosphate) batteries are used.

 For daily driving and outside of this recall, Volvo usually recommends charging the EX30 to 90%.